 "It was like this in Kunduz also - they first went after the outlying districts, then military bases, and eventually they made it to the city," Mr. Nabil said.
-"Once the city is totally surrounded, entering inside the city becomes easy." " Source: New York Times, Why the Taliban's Assault on Ghazni Matters, 13 août 2018: www.nytimes.com/2018/08/13/world/asia/why-the-talibans-assault-on-ghazni-matters-forafghanistan-and-the-us.html.
+"Once the city is totally surrounded, entering inside the city becomes easy.""
+Quelle: New York Times (NYT), Why the Taliban's Assault on Ghazni Matters, 13.
+August 2018: www.nytimes.com/2018/08/13/world/asia/why- the-talibans-assault-on-ghazni-matters-for-afghanistan-and-the-us.html.

-NYT, 17 avril 2017:
+NYT, 17.
+April 2017:

-" To escape an abusive marriage, Wida Saghari struggled for five years to finalize a divorce.
+"To escape an abusive marriage, Wida Saghari struggled for five years to finalize a divorce.
 When it was done, she thought, finally, she could get some peace.
 Instead, she had stepped into a different kind of hell.